EvgeniiTitov/pole_inclination_detection/README.txt

 TO DO:
 - When picking 2 lines out of all lines generated, we could also check if they are parallel, play with their lenght etc.
+- Implement metadata reading and taking it into account in case camera was tilted when an image was taken